pkurremula/cloud-recipes/README.md

 # A Collection of Cloud Recipes

-Here is a collection of recipes for Docker, Terraform, and Kubernetes for creating and scheduling resources in the Cloud.
+Here is a collection of recipes and guides for Docker, Terraform, and Kubernetes for creating and scheduling resources in the Cloud.

 * [Cloud provider tools](cloud-providers)
 * [Docker recipes](docker)